levoxtrip/PKB/docs/topics/strive.md

 Love the process of doing what you doing!

 Put love at the center of your work.
+##  Luck
+You make your luck by following your instincts, taking risk and embracing every possibility.
 ## Mastery
 You become good because you are committed to get better each and every day.